Dr Stephen Sheehi on Islamophobia and the Arab Spring, at Nazareth College

 met iyad burnat yesterday evening. he was here in rochester to talk about 8 yrs of non-violent resistance to military occupation, in the village of bil’in. he’s been arrested 12 times and life is unimaginably challenging in palestine, but he’s as defiant as ever. when asked how he could remain hopeful in the face of politicians such as netanyahu or lieberman, he said simply: “they r not king of the world.” he added: “u should have a revolution in america.”

-my artwork from the new series “this heirloom” at the little theatre cafe
+my new collage series “this heirloom” on show at the little cafe, starting nov 10th

 this is the first collage in the new series inspired by my filmwork on the partition of india and by the idea of bearing witness as a dynamic act. that’s my maternal grandfather in the foreground. he went to aligarh university (in uttar pradesh, india). he spoke fluent urdu, english and sanskrit. he was a lawyer, an excellent tennis player and a soccer referee. altho he and his family survived partition, he died soon after moving to pakistan. maybe he couldn’t recover from the trauma and dislocation. i never knew him. i’ve seated him in front of delhi gate in lahore, which is one of the doorways to the walled city. it’s 1946. my grandfather is my connection to the turbulent history of the indian subcontinent. what he witnessed binds us together. agha shahid ali talks about this inextricable bond in his poem “snowmen.” his ancestors came from the himalayas.